The Science Behind Silicone Gasket Compression Percentage: A Comprehensive Guide

 The Role of Compression Set

 Compression set is a key factor when deciding whether a material will serve as a good gasket material.
+Compression set tests are ordinarily used as a measure of sealing performance of O-ring compounds.
 It can be used to quickly compare the expected durability of different materials when an application features cyclic compressive loads.

 What is a Compression Set?